Skip to content

 For deferred MBA candidates who test during junior or senior year and begin their full-time work period before applying to graduate programs, this window matters.
 If you test at 21 and do not apply until 26, your scores will be gone.
 Plan your test date with the 5-year limit in mind if you expect your application timeline to be long.

-How Schools Receive Scores
+How Do Schools Receive Scores?

 ETS delivers scores electronically to institutions.
 There is no physical document to track.
 Once scores are sent, the receiving program will process them on their own timeline, which varies by school and application period.